How to Start Your Own LLC in Tennessee - Complete Guide

 Doing Business As (DBA)

-If you plan to operate under a different name than your LLC, Tennessee requires you to register an assumed name (commonly known as a DBA).
-This allows you to open bank accounts and conduct business under that name.
-Registration is done online via the Secretary of State's portal, using the LLC control number, with a $20 filing fee.
+In case you would use a different name than you are called within your LLC, Tennessee would demand you to apply an assumed name (also referred to as a DBA).
+This gives you the ability to open bank accounts as well as do business under the name.
+Registration is registered online through the portal of the Secretary of State involving the use of LLC control number with a filing fee amounting to 20 dollars.

 2. Select a Registered Agent

-Tennessee law mandates that every LLC appoint a registered agent, who acts as the official point of contact for legal, tax, and business correspondence.
-Your registered agent can be a member of the LLC, another individual, or a professional service that meets state requirements.
+According to the Tennessee law, all LLCs are required to have a registered agent, who serves as the representative point of contact in terms of legal, tax and business communication.
+Your LLC may have a member of the LLC, another person, or a professional service which complies with state requirements as your registered agent.

 A registered agent must:

-Member-managed LLCs are generally simpler and more common among small businesses, while manager-managed LLCs are suited for larger LLCs or investors who want to remain "silent."
-If you do not specify in your Articles of Organization, Tennessee will default to a member-managed structure.
+Members-managed LLC are less complicated and more prevalent in smaller businesses whereas manager-managed LLC are applied in larger LLCs or investors who prefer to be silent.
+In case you fail to specify in your Articles of Organization, Tennessee will revert to a member-managed organization.

-To officially form your LLC, you must file Articles of Organization with the Tennessee Secretary of State.
-This can be completed online or via mail.
+The formal filing of your LLC would be done through Articles of Organization to the Tennessee Secretary of State.
+This is done either online or through mail.
 The Articles include:

 Contact Information: